itsrhed/wireguard-cgnat/README.md

 ## Troubleshooting

-- If rules are not updating as expected, check the watcher service logs:
+- If rules are not updating as expected, check the watcher service logs of your Local Client:

   ```
   journalctl -u wg-nftables-watcher.service -f